darcular/scatscluster/README.md

 * If, during the `push` command execution, an HTTP 409 error is raised, it may be necessary to clean up your local Docker repository by issuing: `grunt dock:clean`.
-* To simplify test and use, you may want to add hostnames and IP addresses as can be inferred from `grunt listnodes` to `/etc/hosts`.
+* To simplify test and use, you may want to add hostnames and IP addresses as can be inferred from `grunt listnodes --hosts-format` to `/etc/hosts`.
 After this, you can  use `scats-1-master` instead of `115.146.93.132`.